harvardinformatics/informatics-website/docs/research/index.md

 A major focus of recent work in the group has been to assist with the assembly and annotation of diverse genomes, often complex and difficult, using long-read sequencing technologies (e.g., Oxford Nanpore and PacBio sequencing).
 In collaboration with the [Bauer Sequencing Core :octicons-link-external-24:](https://bauercore.fas.harvard.edu/){:target="_blank"}, we support assembly and annotation from sample to finished genome.
 Our recent work in this area includes both collaborations on the genomes of diverse species, and best practices research to assess methods used to produce gene annotations across the tree of life.

-### Panther worm (*Hofstenia*) genomics &nbsp; :fontawesome-regular-handshake:{ .research-icon }

-**Lead Bioinformaticians**: Danielle Khost and Adam Freedman

-**Collaborators**: [Srivastava Lab :octicons-link-external-24:](http://www.srivastavalab.org/){:target="_blank"} ([OEB :octicons-link-external-24:](https://www.oeb.harvard.edu/){:target="_blank"} / [MCZ :octicons-link-external-24:](https://www.mcz.harvard.edu/){:target="_blank"})

-The lab needed to come up with an approach to integrate genome annotations from two different methods: direct assembly of transcripts from RNA-seq reads aligned to the genome, and de novo transcriptome assembly.
-There was also a question as to why functionally validated single-exon transcripts in the latter failed to be assembled in the former.
-We came up with a sensible integration strategy that also filters out lowly expressed single-exon transcripts that might be false positives.

 ### Performance assessment of genome annotation methods across the tree of life &nbsp; :material-lan-check:{ .research-icon }

 **Lead Bioinformaticians**: Adam Freedman and Tim Sackton